42-Short/shortinette/rust/subjects/03/README.md

 }
 ```

-* The `forty_two` associated function must return an instance of the implementator that represents
+* The `forty_two` associated function must return an instance of the implementer that represents
 the number 42 in some way.

 Implement this trait for some common types, at least `u32` and `String`.